Unbound Gravel - the making of an epic everything race

 But the question is, why is Unbound so highly regarded?
 How did it come to be?
 Is it even hard as everybody suggests?
 Or is it just marketing?
 Let’s dig in…

-Nathan Haas turned his back on the WorldTour to dive into world of gravel.
-After a decade at the top echelon of professional road racing, the Australian is answered the off-road call in 2022, teaming up with Colnago to race and ride as a privateer on the burgeoning global gravel scene.
-He'll be documenting his experiences for Cyclingnews along the way, in his own inimitable style.
+Nathan Haas turned his back on the WorldTour to dive into the world of gravel.
+After a decade at the top echelon of professional road racing, the Australian answered the off-road call in 2022, teaming up with Colnago to race and ride as a privateer on the global gravel scene.
+He made Ranxo Gravel his 'final dance' as a pro rider in 2025.